Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Scottsdale - Bridport recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Bridport, Scottsdale has approved approximately 41 residential properties annually over the past five financial years, totalling 208 homes.
-As of FY-26, 9 approvals have been recorded.
+Bridport, Scottsdale has approved approximately 41 residential properties annually over the past five financial years, totaling 208 homes.
+As of FY-26, nine approvals have been recorded.
 On average, 1.1 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand.
 This has eased to -0.1 people per dwelling over the past two financial years.
 The average construction value of development projects is $252,000.

 In this financial year, $18.1 million in commercial development approvals have been recorded.
-Compared to the Rest of Tas., Scottsdale - Bridport shows 18.0% lower construction activity per person and ranks at the 67th percentile nationally.
-All new constructions have been detached dwellings, maintaining the area's low density nature and attracting space-seeking buyers.
+Compared to the rest of Tasmania, Scottsdale - Bridport shows 18.0% lower construction activity per person and ranks at the 67th percentile nationally.
+All new constructions have been detached dwellings, maintaining the area's low-density nature and attracting space-seeking buyers with approximately 211 people per dwelling approval.

-The location has approximately 211 people per dwelling approval.
 With a stable or declining population expected, housing pressure in Scottsdale - Bridport is likely to remain reduced, presenting potential buying opportunities.

 Frequently Asked Questions - Development